Microbiology, Infection and Treatment

 To survive the conditions of the gastrointestinal tract, H. pylori also produce a number of other products that either protect the bacteria from phagocytes or degrade other components in their environment.
 For instance, the bacteria can secrete superoxide dismutase that protects it from the actions of phagocytes which consume and kill invading microorganisms.

 Also, such enzymes as Glycosulfatase are used for the purposes of breaking down and degrading such compounds as mucin and other components in their surrounding area.
 By using such adhesins as BabA, H. pylori are able to adhere and thus remain attached to the gastric surface (gastric epithelial cells).
-This can stimulate the production of immune cells (cytokinnes) to the site resulting in the destruction and death of the epithelial cells.
+This can stimulate the production of immune cells (cytokines) to the site resulting in the destruction and death of the epithelial cells.

 In some cases, the bacteria has been shown to live in epithelial cells (through endocytoses) making it difficult to completely eradicate the bacteria in some patients.